Companies Using GetResponse

 Expert Analysis: GetResponse Growth Trends & Key Signals for Sales Teams in 2026

-With 10+ years in web crawling and technographic data analysis, I've examined GetResponse's growth trajectory and customer profile using our 2,872 enriched company dataset (a 46.4% match rate against 6,196 active domains), as of our April 2026 crawl at TechnologyChecker.io.
+With 10+ years in web crawling and technographic data analysis, I've examined GetResponse's growth trajectory and customer profile using our 3,787 enriched company dataset (an 83.7% match rate against 4,525 active domains, the highest in this category), as of our August 2026 crawl at TechnologyChecker.io.
 We matched GetResponse domains against LinkedIn company profiles to uncover who actually uses the platform, where they're located, and how the competitive dynamics are shifting.
 For broader market context, see our 2026 Marketing Automation Report.

 Growth trajectory

-GetResponse went from a single detected domain in September 2005 to a peak of 6,318 active domains in December 2024.
+GetResponse went from a single detected domain in September 2005 to a peak of 6,318 active domains in December 2024, easing to 4,479 by July 2025 in our long-run detection history.
 The company was actually founded in 1998 by Simon Grabowski, then 18, working from his family's attic in Gdansk, Poland (per a SaaStock interview).
 He started with 1,000 Polish zloty ($200) and has never taken outside funding.
 That seven-year gap between founding and our first detection isn't unusual for email tools, which often don't leave visible footprints on websites until they're used for landing pages or web forms.
 Today, Latka reports GetResponse generates $150M in annual revenue with approximately 400 employees.

 Customer profile

-The enterprise names in our detection data tell a different story when you look closer.
-Novo Nordisk's detection is on jobs.novonordisk.com (recruitment marketing), Red Bull uses a dedicated mailing subdomain, and Iveco runs dmmailing.iveco.com.
-These are departmental uses, not company-wide email platforms.
+The larger names in our detection data are all departmental.
+Sinclair College's detection is on workforce.sinclair.edu, CUCKOO International's on its ebrandshop subdomain.
 GetResponse's own case studies confirm the SMB focus.
 Med&Beauty generated $43K from 10 newsletters in 5 months with 873% ROI.
 DAAG, a Polish leather goods brand, reported $139K in newsletter sales over 11 months, including $19.2K from a single email in two days.
-Eveline Cosmetics made $13K from a single campaign and generated $7K through AI product recommendations in one month.
-These are mid-market ecommerce and service businesses, not enterprises.
+Eveline Cosmetics made $13K from a single campaign.
+These are mid-market European ecommerce and service businesses, not enterprises, and they match our data exactly.

-Sales Signal: The sweet spot for reaching GetResponse's audience is companies with 1-50 employees (88.5% of the base) in advertising, coaching, consulting, or wellness.
-These businesses are typically 6-15 years old, past the startup phase, and actively spending on marketing tools.
-Polish and German companies are over-represented compared to other marketing automation platforms, so if you serve EU markets, GetResponse's install base is a pre-qualified lead list.
+Sales Signal: The sweet spot for reaching GetResponse's audience is companies with 1-50 employees (87% of the base) in consulting, coaching, retail, or advertising.
+Polish, German, and Italian companies are massively over-represented compared to other platforms, so if you serve EU markets, GetResponse's install base is a pre-qualified lead list.

 Industry and geographic concentration

-Advertising Services leads at 6.67%, followed by Professional Training and Coaching (6.09%) and Business Consulting and Services (5.98%).
-No single industry exceeds 7%, which makes the distribution relatively flat.
-But the top three sectors tell a coherent story: GetResponse attracts people who sell knowledge, services, and expertise through email funnels.
+Business Consulting and Services leads at 5.9%, followed by Professional Training and Coaching (5.02%), Retail (4.38%), and Advertising Services (4.35%).
+No single industry exceeds 6%, which makes the distribution relatively flat.
+But the top sectors tell a coherent story: GetResponse attracts people who sell knowledge, services, and expertise through email funnels.

 Migration patterns